stevedonovan/Lake/doc/index.md

     D:\dev\app>lake
     lake: up to date

-The copy command is only executed the first time, because after copying the file `sgm.bak` must be more recent than `sgm.c`.  `lake` will only re-copy `sgm.c` when it has changed, and becomes more recent than `sgm.bak` (or if `sgm.bak` has been deleted.)
+The copy command is only executed the first time, because after copying the file `sgm.bak` will be more recent than `sgm.c`.  `lake` will only re-copy `sgm.c` when it has changed, and becomes more recent than `sgm.bak` (or if `sgm.bak` has been deleted.)

 The command argument contains the variables `DEPENDS` and `TARGET` which will be replaced by their actual values when the target is generated.
 In this case, you could use the explicit names, but it's better to only have to mention the names once.
 It's then possible to make a number of similar target actions: